 Adrian rubbed his shoulder.
-"So am I, now," he said.
+"So am I," he said.
 "Anyway, it wouldn't have happened if you hadn't scared me."

 “You scared me first!"

 "All right, so we were both scared and we're both bruised.
-That makes us even, right?"
+That makes us even."

 After a few seconds’ consideration, Abigael nodded.
 Then Adrian blinked again.
 "Abigael, what are you doing out here?"

-She opened her mouth, closed it, opened it again, then sat on the bed (it creaked under her) and turned toward the wall.
+She opened her mouth, closed it, opened it again, then sat on the bed (it creaked) and turned toward the wall.
 "I was looking for you, if you must know."

 "You never showed up at the party.
 I was...worried."
 She said the word in a hurry.
-"And I thought you might have gone and done something stupid like let Connor goad you into coming out here.
+"And I thought you might have been stupid and let Connor goad you into coming out here.
 So when I saw how late it was getting I snuck away to come find you."

-Adrian sat on the bed too (it creaked some more), a respectful distance away.
+Adrian sat on the bed too (it creaked again), a respectful distance away.
 "But what are you doing in here?"

-"Hiding."
-She surprised him by turning around and throwing her arms around his neck and burying her face in his shoulder.
+"Hiding…" She surprised him by turning around and burying her face in his shoulder.
 "Oh Adrian, I heard the banshee!"